White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Let's start with basics.
 The chemical element gold (Au, atomic number 79) in its pure form is always bright yellow.
 This is a physical property related to atomic structure.

-Why gold is yellow: Electrons in gold atoms absorb blue light from the visible spectrum and reflect yellow and red.
+Why it's yellow: Electrons in the atoms absorb blue light from the visible spectrum and reflect yellow and red.
 This is called the "relativistic effect" - a quantum physics phenomenon.

 - Bright yellow color